isaacazuelos/tsundoku/docs/reasoning.md

 ### Location

+Right now, things are in a hidden file in `$HOME` and there's at most one.

-I decided to model a lignin library after a git repository, mostly because its a model the average user will be familiar with.
+I want to model a pile after a git repository, mostly because its a model the average user will be familiar with.

 Here are a few other possibilities, and why I don't like them.

 #### Hidden folder in `$HOME`

 I think it makes sense to have more than one library.
 That's pretty much it for this one.
+That's why this is the current solution, it's easy and it works.

 #### Explicit path for every verb

 This would get really repetitive.
 While you could set an alias, I don't think expecting people to make the commands better is really the right solutions.
-Sane defaults on the easiest path, etc..